zakkolar/io.zak/_projects/digital-history-platform.md

     image_path: /assets/images/projects/digital-history-platform/screenshots/student-assignment-view.png
     url: /assets/images/projects/digital-history-platform/screenshots/student-assignment-view.png
     title: Student Assignment View
     alt: "Screenshot of the view students see when completing an assignment.
-The left shows a read-only " -
+The left shows a read-only view of the path users took to get to a document.
+The right shows a form for users to edit the details of the currently selected step in the path."
+  -
     image_path: /assets/images/projects/digital-history-platform/screenshots/bookmarklet.png
     url: /assets/images/projects/digital-history-platform/screenshots/bookmarklet.png